 - 1. Each team may be comprised of a maximum of 30 participating members. - 2.
 Participants may include cheer, dance, mascots, band, drumline, flag corps, etc. - 3.
-All Participating members must meet NCA & NDA eligibility verification requirements and exclusivity policy, and must also meet all respective school's eligibility requirements.
-(See Rule Book) - 4.
-Cheer participants may NOT also be members of a cheer team competing in another cheer division at the NCA & NDA Collegiate Cheer and Dance Championship. - 5.
-Dance participants may utilize this as their second routine. - Due to the time of day that the Game Day division will be offered, only dancers in the Team Performance, Pom or Hip Hop categories will be eligible. - 6.
+All Participating members must meet NCA & NDA eligibility verification requirements and exclusivity policy and must also meet all respective school's eligibility requirements. - 4.
+Cheer participants may NOT also be members of a cheer team competing in another cheer division at the NCA & NDA Collegiate Cheer and Dance Championship.
+(Crossovers are NOT allowed) - a.
+Dance participants from all dance divisions may utilize Game Day as their second routine. - 5.
 All participating members, coaches and directors must follow the championship rules for Code of Conduct, Sportsmanship, and School Representation.
+(See Rule Book) - 6.
+Performance Area is restricted to the 42' x 54' performance mat and must follow cheer boundary rules for the competition for all participants.
 (See Rule Book) - 7.
-Performance Area is restricted to the 42' x 54' performance mat and must follow cheer boundary rules for the competition for all participants.
-(See Rule Book) - 8.
-The maximum time allotted for each Game Day performance is three (3) minutes. - 9.
+The maximum time allotted for each Game Day performance is three (3) minutes. - 8.
 Recorded band music is required and must follow the Varsity Spirit Music Guidelines.
 Visit Varsity.com/music for more information.
-No voice-overs or words may be recorded to make the team's vocal projection sound louder. - 10.
-The use of signs, flags, banners or other spirit related props are highly recommended. - Props may be touching out of bounds without penalty, however participants may not step out of bounds with both feet to retrieve the prop. - No items may be thrown, tossed, or released from the performance area into the crowd. - Instruments may not be utilized in skills. - Use of fire, noxious gases, live animals, weapons, and other potentially hazardous elements are strictly prohibited (including, but not limited to, guns, knives, swords, nun-chucks, etc.).
+No voice-overs or words may be recorded to make the team's vocal projection sound louder. - 9.
+The use of signs, flags, banners or other spirit related props are highly recommended. - 10.
+Props may be touching out of bounds without penalty, however participants may not step out of bounds with both feet to retrieve the prop. - a.
+No items may be thrown, tossed, or released from the performance area into the crowd. - b.
+Instruments may not be utilized in skills. - c.
+Use of fire, noxious gases, live animals, weapons, and other potentially hazardous elements are strictly prohibited (including, but not limited to, guns, knives, swords, nun-chucks, etc.).